TimvanSteenbergen/atlas3extras/README.md

 ## Implementation

-- Download this module from the appstore like you would with any other module.
+- Download this module from the appstore like you would with any other module;
+- Add ASu_Atlas3Extras to your after startup routine;
 - Add any of the Atlas3Extras-classes to the element that you want styled.

 To see which classes are available per element, check your \themesource\atlas3extras\web\component\ where you will find a scss for each element.
 So far: